Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Though the government is less stable than in years past, Bahrain is still growing as a popular tourist destination in the Middle East.
 A visit to Bahrain, whether on business or pleasure, is an interesting, relaxing, and rewarding experience.

-There is plenty to see and do in Bahrain, a country which has a rich history dating back 5000 years from the ancient Dilmun period through the Islamic era.
-The country offers many beautiful and ancient forts which have been meticulously restored and opened to the public.
+There is plenty to see and do in Bahrain, a country that has a rich history dating back 5000 years from the ancient Dilmun period through the Islamic era.
+The country offers many beautiful and ancient forts that have been meticulously restored and opened to the public.

 A lack of signs and general promotion by the country's tourist industry sometimes makes finding these sites difficult.
 Among these is the Bahrain Fort, located roughly two miles (4km) from Manama along the coast of Bahrain, and being one of the largest and most historically significant forts in the country, it has been listed as a World Heritage Site.

-For something different, why not visit the Jebel Al Dukhan hill, the highest point in Bahrain, named the 'Mountain of Smoke' because of the haze which surrounds it on hot days, to truly experience the beautiful and surreal landscapes of the desert.
+For something different, travellers should visit the Jebel Al Dukhan hill, the highest point in Bahrain, named the 'Mountain of Smoke' because of the haze that surrounds it on hot days, to truly experience the beautiful and surreal landscapes of the desert.

-And while you are in the area, one must surely make a detour to the mysterious Tree of Life, an ancient tree of roughly 400 years standing alone in the desert.
-These true spectacles of nature, along with the rich culture and history of Bahrain make the nation an intriguing place to visit, with plenty of attractions to keep you busy on your trip to this desert nation.
+And while they are in the area, they must surely make a detour to the mysterious Tree of Life, an ancient tree of roughly 400 years standing alone in the desert.
+These true spectacles of nature, along with the rich culture and history of Bahrain make the nation an intriguing place to visit, with plenty of attractions to keep adventurers busy on their trip to this desert nation.

 Located roughly two miles (4km) from Manama along the coast of Bahrain, the archaeological site of Bahrain Fort (Qal'at al-Bahrain) is one of the largest in the country and has been listed as a World Heritage Site.
-As the capital of the ancient Silmun Civilization, this site represents Bahrain's role as a centre for commerce and cultural exchange.
-Excavations have revealed the ruins of six cities near the fort, dating as far back as 3000 BC, however only 25 percent of the site has been uncovered.
+As the capital of the ancient Silmun Civilisation, this site represents Bahrain's role as a centre for commerce and cultural exchange.
+Excavations have revealed the ruins of six cities near the fort, dating as far back as 3000 BC, though only 25 percent of the site has been uncovered.
 Visitors can see the remains of several necropolises along with city walls, and many copper and ivory artefacts and examples of Barbar pottery.
-There is also a visitors centre, with displays of ancient life.
-Tourists can easily dedicate an entire afternoon to the site, which also has a cafe.
-Be aware that bottles of water are much cheaper at nearby shops, which do not charge tourist prices.

 Manama experiences extreme climatic conditions, with summer temperatures in July rising to 102°F (39°C) and winter temperatures in January as low as 57°F (14°C).
 The most pleasant time to visit Manama is in autumn (October and November) when warm temperatures are tempered by a soft breeze.
 Manama has an arid climate with little rainfall.